lliendo/Radar/README.rst

 Radar Monitoring System
 =======================

 Radar is general purpose monitoring system.
 It aims to be simple and extendable.
 It uses arbitrary check execution and server side plugins to provide maximum flexibility.
-It is entirely written in the Python programming language and is distributed under the LGPL v3 license.
+It is entirely written in the Pythonprogramming language and is distributed under the LGPL v3 license.

 Status
 ------

 Radar is currently under testing and bug fixing, however its foundations are almost complete.
-This means that it might change, however if it does these changes won't affect your current setup.
 You can take a look at the TODO to have an idea what features are going to (or might) be implemented in the future.

 Documentation
 -------------

-You can read how to set up Radar (both client and server) from `here <https://...>`.
+You can read how to setup and use Radar (both client and server) from `here <https://...>`.
 If you think that documentation is incomplete or not clear enough, please let me know.

 Supported platforms
 -------------------

 Radar tries to run on most popular platforms.
 Currently suported platforms include :

     * GNU/Linux.
     * FreeBSD.